100 Celebrities who grew up in small cities

 Rich Fury/VF20 // Getty Images

 Sarah Silverman was born and spent her early childhood in Bedford, N.H., earlier than shifting to Manchester.
-She graduated from the Derryfield School there earlier than briefly finding out at NYU.
-She dropped out to carry out stand-up comedy, and the gamble paid off large time for the well-known actor and comic.
+She graduated from the Derryfield School there earlier than briefly learning at NYU.
+She dropped out to carry out stand-up comedy, and the gamble paid off huge time for the well-known actor and comic.

 Frazer Harrison // Getty Images

 In the small city of Haverfordwest, Pembrokeshire, Wales, guests are greeted by a 12-foot statue of Christian Bale as Batman—he was born there in 1974.
-According to the Western Telegraph, it isn’t identified if Bale maintains a connection to his hometown, however his pal and colleague Russell Crowe filmed the film “Robinhood” in Pembrokeshire.
+According to the Western Telegraph, it is not recognized if Bale maintains a connection to his hometown, however his pal and colleague Russell Crowe filmed the film “Robinhood” in Pembrokeshire.

 D Dipasupil // Getty Images